MTRU

 * transport and climate change studies, including pilot study for Outer London, April 2006, and work on predicted carbon emissions from the East of England Regional Transport Strategy, December 2005, click here or on the power station to download a pdf of the report (916kb)

-*preparation and assessment of new passenger and employee travel plans for Luton Airport, including outline schemes for public transport, walking and cycling, and spreadsheet modelling of the impacts using CAA and staff survey data, report July 2006,
+*preparation and assessment of new passenger and employee travel plans for Luton Airport, including outline schemes for public transport, walking and cycling, and spreadsheet modelling of the impacts using CAA and staff survey data, report with URS July 2006,

 *undertaking new research and forecasts of the impact of cycling provision for TfL Cycling Centre of Excellence, including parking, priority schemes, travel planning and training, results used in the preparation of the new TfL Business Plan, initial work completed July 2006,